 Some states have imposed restrictions on the prescriptions doctors can write based on an online telemedicine appointment.
 The main concern behind this legal issues is physicians writing prescriptions for patients without having an established relationship, or knowing that patient’s medical history.

 In most cases, if the doctor already knows the patient and has met them in-person, online prescriptions aren’t a problem.
-However, if you’re planning to prescribe Schedule II drugs virtually, the rules get a bit trickier.
+Controlled substances are a different animal.
 You can find out more about online prescribing regulations in your state at the National Telehealth Policy Resource Center.

 To make sure patients understand the potential privacy risks and basic procedures of telemedicine, some states have stated requirements on getting informed consent specifically for telemedicine.
 The regulations vary from simply explaining the practice’s telemedicine policy to patients verbally to having them sign a written policy.
 You can check your state requirements here.